Trayvon Martin, 10 years later: Teen’s death changes nation | Federal News Network

 And many of the same demonstrators incensed by Martin’s killing took to the streets to protest the death of Michael Brown, 18 and unarmed, killed by a police officer in Ferguson, Missouri, in August 2014, just weeks after Eric Garner, also unarmed, was killed by police in New York City.

-“The moment of Trayvon Martin really opened our eyes,” said Edwards, of Dream Defenders.
+“The moment of Trayvon Martin really opened our eyes,” said Edwards, of Dream Defenders, adding “there was much more of a general consciousness that had started in 2012 that then erupted in 2014.”

 Then the 2020 death of George Floyd, killed by Minneapolis police, brought out a wide range of people around the country and the world.